 This can often be used to trigger the camera shutter remotely so that you will be able to see what your lens is seeing too.

 But be aware you’ll need a Wi-Fi connection to use this setting, which is not always easy to find when you are in the middle of a field.

 Another handy tool to have on you is a small torch or a mobile phone with a flashlight.

-This will enable you to easily and quickly adjust your settings through the buttons and dials found on the body of the camera (if they don’t have the option to light up).
+This will enable you to easily and quickly adjust your settings through the buttons and camera dial (if they don’t have the option to light up).